-Eventually, I found that much of my negative self-talk comes from striving for these friendships.
-Once I realized this, I started to cut myself off from this group, and my life began to change.
+Eventually, I relized that most of my negative self-talk comes from striving for these friendships.
+Once I knew this, I started to cut myself off from this group, and my life began to change.

 I started to believe in myself more.
-See other friendships that may not be as fashionable socially, but bring a lot of value to my life.
+See other friendships that may not be as “cool socially,” but bring a lot of value to my life.
 I have opened myself to meet new people and welcome new opportunities.

 Sometimes we have to make a difficult decision and look at our circle from a different perspective; this does not mean that we must distance ourselves from people who negatively influence us.
 But we should know and be aware of who we are listening to and who adds value to our lives.

 This doesn’t mean that those who negatively influence us want bad things for us.
 Sometimes they don’t know that they are hurting us with their behavior and it is enough to talk to them, but if that doesn’t work, then we should take steps to build our boundaries and protect our energy.

 Toxic Friends Outside the Tier of Five